s-cork/HashRouting/README.md

 ## Preventing a Form from Closing

-if you return a value in the on_navigation method you will stop the form from loading e.g.
+if you return a value in the on_navigation method you will stop the current form from loading e.g.

 ```python
   def on_navigation(self, url_hash, url_pattern, url_dict):